violitak/ezpaarse-middlewares/omekas/README.md

 ### curl

-You can use omekas for an enrichment process with curl like this
+You can use omekas for an enrichment process with curl like this:

 ```bash
 curl -X POST -v http://localhost:59599 \